Skip to main content

 .shape.invert {

---s: -20px; /* to control the space */
+--s: -20px; /* Control the space */

 padding: calc(-1*var(--s));

-box-sizing: content-box; /* reset the box-sizing */
+/* the inverted shape */

 clip-path: polygon(evenodd,var(--s) var(--s),calc(100% - var(--s)) var(--s),calc(100% - var(--s)) calc(100% - var(--s)),var(--s) calc(100% - var(--s)),var(--s) var(--s),var(--shape)) content-box;